verge-io/docs/docs/product-guide/nvidiavGPU.md

 ## Host Installation/Configuration

 1. Obtain the appropriate NVIDIA Linux-KVM driver for your GPU hardware.
 GRID vGPU drivers can be downloaded from your NVIDIA licensing portal or by registering for an NVIDIA free evaluation: [**https://nvidia.com/en-us/data-center/resources/vgpu-evaluation**](https://nvidia.com/en-us/data-center/resources/vgpu-evaluation).
-!!! tip "VergeOS supports NVIDIA bundle drivers.
+!!! tip "VergeOS supports bundle-version NVIDIA drivers.
 For a list of currently supported NVIDIA drivers, navigate to Resource Manager -> Groups -> New Group.
 Set Type="NVIDIA vGPU" and click the button to view compatible 3rd Party drivers.
 Typically, you will want to use the most recent driver in this list that is compatible with your NVIDIA hardware."

 2. Upload the NVIDIA bundle driver to the VergeOS vSAN.
 For directions on uploading to the vSAN, see:
 [**Uploading to the vSAN (Media Images)**](/product-guide/uploadingtovSAN)

-The following instructions will configure virtual function passthrough by automatically creating a new rule for each selected device and attaching the device(s) to the resource group.
+Resource group and rule are required for device passthrough.
+The following instructions will configure a selected vGPU device for virtual function passthrough, automatically creating a new rule for each selected device and attaching the device(s) to a resource group.
 For more information about how resource groups and resource rules work, see: [**Device Passthrough - Resource Rules**](/product-guide/devpass-overview#resource-rules).
 <!-- later possibly add a link to instructions for manually creating a resource group rule. -->

-1. Navigate to the **Resource Manager Dashboard** (Main Dashboard -> Resources) **-OR-**
+1. Navigate to the **Resource Manager Dashboard** (*Main Dashboard -> Resources*) **-OR-**
-Navigate to a **specific node dashboard** (Main Dashboard -> Nodes -> double-click desired node in the list.)
+Navigate to a **specific node dashboard** (*Main Dashboard -> Nodes* -> double-click desired node in the list.)
 2. Click the **NVIDIA vGPUs** card.
 (Any existing configured vGPUs will display in the listing.)
 3. Click **NVIDIA PCI Devices** on the left menu.
-The listing of compatible physical devices will display.
+A listing of compatible physical devices will display.
-4. **Select a vGPU resource group** from the list **-OR-**  **Create a new vGPU resource group** for the device(s).
+4. **Select a vGPU resource group** from the list **-OR-**  **Create a new vGPU resource group** in which to place the device.
-If no vGPU resource groups exist, or you select --New Group--, you are presented with the [Resource Group](/product-guide/devpass-overview#resourcegroups) entry form to create a new resource group.
+If no vGPU resourcselect --New Group--, you are presented with the [Resource Group](/product-guide/devpass-overview#resourcegroups) entry form to create a new resource group.

-### Creating an NVIDIA vGPU Resource Group
+### Creating a New NVIDIA vGPU Resource Group

 1. **Name**: label used to identify the resource group (i.e. device pool); use a descriptive name so that users are easily able to identify the type of device(s) in this group.
 2. **Type**: should be set to ***USB***.
 3. **Description**: optional field to provide more administrative text about the resource group.
 4. **Class**: select ***vGPU***.
 This field is only used to apply an associated icon to the resource group, and does not affect functionality.
 5. Select the appropriate driver.
 The **Driver** dropdown list will contain NVIDIA vGPU drivers found in media images.
 The appropriate driver will need to be uploaded to the vSAN before it can be selected (Steps 1-2 above.)
-6. Click **Submit** to save the driver selection.
+6. Click **Submit** to save the resource group.
+After the resource group is selected or new one created, a **Success* message should appear indicating resource rules were created for the device(s)
 7. If this driver has not been used previously, a reboot of the associated node(s) will be necessary before you can complete the vGPU configuration.
 !!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."
 8. After the node(s) are rebooted (if necessary), navigate to the NVIDIA vGPU resource group (Main Dashboard -> Resources -> Groups -> double-click the appropriate group.)
 9. Click **Edit** on the left menu.
 10. Select the desired **NVIDIA vGPU Profile** from the dropdown list.
 Consult NVIDIA vGPU documentation for information regarding available profile types.
-11. The **Make Guest Driver ISO** option can be used to automatically create a guest driver *.ISO file, from the NVIDIA driver bundle selected for the resource group.
+11. The **Make Guest Driver ISO** option can be used to automatically create a guest driver ISO file from the NVIDIA driver bundle selected for the resource group.
 If you select this option, leave the Driver ISO field set to --Default--; the system will automatically create the iso file (based on the bundle driver selected), and specifiy it as the Driver ISO for the resource group.
 12. The **Driver ISO** file specifies an ISO file that can be attached to consuming VMs providing a convenient way to access client drivers for installation within the guest operating system.
-(Use the ***Attach Guest Drivers*** option when configuring guest device.)
+(Select the ***Attach Guest Drivers*** option when attaching the device to a VM or tenant.)
 13. Click **Submit** to save the client driver settings for the resource group.

-After the resource group is selected or new one created, a **Success* message should appear indicating resource rules were created for the device(s)

 The resource group dashboard appears.
 The Rules section will display the created rules.
 If you wish to examine the configuration of an individual rule, click the Rules card and double-click an individual rule in the list.

-You can modify the automatically created rule by clicking Edit on the left menu.
+You can modify the auto-generated rule by clicking Edit on the left menu.
-For example, edit Node to -- -- None -- to include matching devices from all nodes.
+For example, the *Node* filter can be changed to *-- None --* to include matching devices from all nodes.
-General information about resource rules is available at: [Resource Rules](/product-guide/devpass-overview#resourcerules)
+Information regarding resource rules is available at: [Resource Rules](/product-guide/devpass-overview#resourcerules)

 ## VM/Guest Configuration